prrathnayake/conveyancers-marketplace/README.md

 ### Service endpoints

-The web applications now communicate with the consolidated identity service (or API gateway) instead of the local SQLite helpers.
-Configure either of the following variables for local development or staging deployments:
+The web applications now communicate with the consolidated identity service (or API gateway) while persisting state in PostgreSQL.
+Configure the following variables for local development or staging deployments:

 - `IDENTITY_SERVICE_URL` – direct URL of the identity service (takes precedence when defined).
 - `GATEWAY_BASE_URL` – fallback URL when the identity-specific override is not provided.

-When neither variable is configured the apps fall back to the legacy SQLite logic for demos, so you can opt into the new flow incrementally.
+Set `DB_URL` to point at your PostgreSQL instance; migrations run automatically on startup and seed helpers repopulate demo data when tables are empty.

 ---